fedenunez/creative-theme-jekyll/slides/welcome.md

 ----
 ### BASIC (1/2)

-- designed for the end-user (Plug & Play)
+- Designed for the end-user (Plug & Play)
-- fully configurable from the *BeoLiving App*
+- Fully configurable from the *BeoLiving App*
 - Improves security: password less
-- automatic adds B&O resources
+- Automatic adds B&O resources

 Note:
 BLI its designed for the end user.
 Out of the box, could be setted up by some non-technical easy steps.